tari-project/rfcs/src/RFC-0001_overview.md

    code that they expect and includes functionality like version tracking.
 4. Provides a global reference clock for the digital assets layer to help it resolve certain operational failure modes.

-### Digital Assets Network
+### Digital Assets Network, Ootle

-The DAN is focused on achieving high speed and scalability while maintaining a high degree of decentralisation.
+The Ootle is focused on achieving high speed and scalability while maintaining a high degree of decentralisation.

-The DAN itself is made up of two conceptual levels.
-On the more fundamental level, the consensus layer uses Cerberus and emergent HotStuff to reach consensus on state changes in the DAN in a highly scalable, decentralised way.
+The Ootle itself is made up of two conceptual levels.
+On the more fundamental level, the consensus layer uses Cerberus and emergent HotStuff to reach consensus on state changes in the Ootle in a highly scalable, decentralised way.

 A big, and probably the biggest, advantage of this approach is that assets in disparate smart contracts can easily interact, without the need for slow, honey pot-shaped bridges.